bschambers/typit/README.md

   words in the dictionary.
 * <kbd>M-x typit-advanced-test RET</kbd>: dictionary test using the 1000 most
   common words in the dictionary.
-* <kbd>M-x typit-dictionary-test RET</kbd>: dictionary test with a numeric
+* <kbd>M-x typit-from-dict-test RET</kbd>: dictionary test with a numeric
   argument specifying how many words to use (note that default dictionary has 1000 words total at the moment).
-* <kbd>M-x typit-literature-test RET</kbd>: literature test using the currently
-  saved literature file, or the default file if no other has been chosen.
+* <kbd>M-x typit-from-file RET</kbd>: literature test using the currently saved literature file, or the default file if no other has been chosen.

 The Typit window should appear (see the picture above).
 Timer will start when you start typing.
 When you are done, the following statistics will appear: